Crocodile Habitat Map

 But for average tourists, there are more places to see these amazing creatures while visiting other known sites.

-- Houston, TX: Around canals or bayous, from decks at a safe distance.
+- Houston, Texas: Around canals or bayous, from decks at a safe distance.
 Even in artificial lakes in parks!

-- Myrtle Beach, SC: In one of many parks in the area.
+- Myrtle Beach, South Carolina: In one of many parks in the area.

-- The Everglades, FL: Just on any Airboat tour and ride.
+- The Everglades, Florida: Just on any Airboat tour and ride.

-- Wakulla Springs State Park, FL: It is easy to spot them from the boat rides provided.
+- Wakulla Springs State Park, Florida: It is easy to spot them from the boat rides provided.

 There are some challenges to their conservation.
 Crocodilians are the largest predators in their habitat and can threaten humans and their livestock.